Being so afraid of your child having a meltdown that you have a meltdown instead….

 My Parenting Tantrum: Halloween Created the Perfect Storm

 When we went Halloween trick-or-treating event we hoped for the best and prepared for the worst.
 So many variables and triggers: candy, costume, walking or stroller, other children, other children and adults in costumes, and the biggest one of all–spending the evening with my extended family.

-They have not spend time with him because traveling with him is hard.
+My extended family had not spent very much time with him because traveling with him is hard.
 Because we are busy and so are they.
 They didn’t know our reality.
 They also have never had any dealings with children with special needs at all.
-Their child is a brilliant delight.
-My children are weird and do not always behave perfectly and I know they judge us.
+Their children are a delight.
+My children are weird and do not always behave perfectly, and I know they judge us.

 Nevertheless, we rode together enjoying a hay ride.

-When we found ourselves in a situation out of my control and I could feel my stress level rising.
-I asked if we could move.
-I warned them our Little Monkey was about to have a tantrum if we didn’t move.
+When we found ourselves in a situation out of my control, I could feel my stress level rising.
+I asked to move.
+I was told no. I warned them our Little Monkey was about to have a tantrum if we didn’t move.
 I was told “well he’s got to learn.”

 I had not anticipated being slapped in the face by that attitude.

 It felt like my family was saying, “his behavior is your fault.
 If you taught him better he would not behave this way.
 You are not doing a good job.”